-As of late, foraging has grown in popularity for many reasons.
-It’s a perfect way to spend time outside in near-perfect weather.
-Whatever you find is as organic as you can get.
-And, perhaps most importantly, foraging is a way to introduce youngsters to the outdoors and teach them self-reliance, survival skills and conservation lessons.
+Spring has sprung and so has the time for foraging.
+Foraging has grown in popularity for many reasons.
+It’s a perfect way to spend time outside when the weather is nice and it’s a great way to introduce youngsters to the outdoors and teach them conservation lessons.

 The most important of the morel mushroom hunting tips is identification.
 This is the morel you're after, with a pitted cap and hollow interior.